ja7den2006/cbid-profile-privacy-audit/README.md

 ## What This Project Demonstrates

 The included script performs a single lookup for one `cb.id` username and prints non-empty `coinAddresses` values.
+Cloudflare Is not really that secure either, a simple tls client can bypass it with ease.

 It is intended for: